AnthemV/Gnome20/README.md

 # GNOME-CSS
-A collection of userstyles designed to make various websites conform to the GNOME Libadwaita style.
+A collection of userstyles to theme various websites in the GNOME Libadwaita style.